-The CYW20713 has an integrated PA that can be configured for Class 2 operation, transmitting up to +4 dBm.
+The CYW20715's integrated PA can be configured for Class 2 operation, transmitting up to +4 dBm.
 The PA can also be configured for Class 1 operation, transmitting up +10 dBm at the chip in gFSK mode, when a minimum supply voltage of 2.5V is applied to VDDTF.